Loading...

 How to consume mixed salad greens, white rice without glucose spikes

-Replace white rice with brown rice or quinoa.
-These options have a slower release of sugar into the bloodstream, helping to maintain more stable glucose levels.
+If possible, replace white rice with brown rice or quinoa.
+These options have a slower digestion rate.

 Increase Fiber

-Drink plenty of water before and during your meal to aid digestion and help prevent spikes in glucose levels.
+Drink water before and during your meal to help improve digestion and control hunger.

 healthspan-mbl